-Project SEARCH at St Georges is a supported internship programme hosted by
+DFN Project SEARCH at St George’s is a supported internship programme hosted

-St Georges Hospital, designed to help young people with learning disabilities into
+by St George’s University Hospital, designed to help young people with learning

-It is now the 8th year of Project SEARCH at St George's Hospital, and seven students
+It is now the 11th year of DFN Project SEARCH at St George's Hospital (or DFN Project

-The trainees are at work Monday to Friday from 10am until 2.30pm.
+The interns are at work Monday to Friday from 9am until 3pm.

-The trainees are supported by a full-time course tutor and a supported employment co-ordinator , who will help the students to find employment throughout the year and particularly at the end of the year either within the Hospital or externally.
-The trainees will spend the majority of their day in a work placement within St Georges Hospital, alongside a mentor and team.
+The interns are supported by a full-time course tutor and a supported employment co-ordinator, who will help the students to find employment throughout the year and particularly at the end of the year either within the Hospital or externally.
+For the first month interns will begin the year learning employability skills in the classroom which will involve skills such as teamwork, communication, professional standards and many more.
+The interns will spend then majority of their day in a work placement within St George’s University Hospital, alongside a mentor and team.

-Project SEARCH changes the way people think as it challenges ideas about what people with a learning disability can do.
-It raises expectations of employability and the general public can see people with a learning disability hard at work as part of everyday life.
+DFN Project SEARCH changes the way people think, as it challenges ideas about what people with a learning disability and or autism can do.
+It raises expectations of employability, and the general public can see people with a learning disability and or autism hard at work as part of everyday life.

-However, many of our trainees are now in meaningful employment within the hospital and externally.
+However, many of our interns are now in meaningful employment within the hospital and externally.

 We send our congratulations to all these young people and wish them all the best for the future.